 In general, Web services computing poses significant theoretical and engineering challenges as developers determine how to leverage emerging technologies to automate semantically rich application domains and to create software entities with an open interoperable character, based on cross-organisational, heterogeneous software components.
 The proposed framework for the development of Web services aims to address this movement towards Web-enabled service-oriented computing, where application logic is offered as a set of services both within and across enterprises.
 Regarding this framework, it is currently attempted to examine it and specify it in greater detail, focusing especially on the Web service development methodology, as it presents increased research interest and practical value.
 Furthermore, the validation and evaluation of the proposed methodology is considered by applying it to the development (from requirements elicitation up to actual implementation) of a complex representative Web service (eXtended e-Learning Interactive eXperience using Internet Services, eXeLIXIS).
 This Web service enables students to specify their learning objectives and learning preferences, attend specially designed e-classes that satisfy their needs, participate in training multiplayer games that enhance their understanding and test their knowledge, getting feedback in order to amend or enrich their learning objectives.
-Two alternative implementations of this Web service are being constructed (using Microsoft's .NET and Sun's J2EE) and special emphasis is placed on Web service composition matters, as the training material can originate by a variety of providers, and on the incorporation of session tracking, as the maintenance of state information for the students by the Web service improves the overall performance, simplifies program development and provides for a more intuitive user interface.
+Two alternative implementations of this

+Web service are being constructed (using Microsoft's .NET and Sun's J2EE) and special emphasis is placed on Web service composition matters, as the training material can originate by a variety of providers, and on the incorporation of session tracking, as the maintenance of state information for the students by the Web service improves the overall performance, simplifies program development and provides for a more intuitive user interface.
 This validation attempt aims to provide tangible evidence about the correctness, the efficiency and the true practical value of the proposed methodology.
 All these efforts treat the proposed framework as a conceptual "umbrella" for Web service engineering activities and gradually transform it to a more precise and concrete construct.

-Web services constitute undoubtfully a promising technology that will increasingly assist the integration of heterogeneous islands of application logic (objects on the Web) to homogeneous component-based solutions (a web of objects), especially when supported by robust service grids.
+Web services constitute undoubtfully a promising technology that will increasingly assist the integration of heterogeneous islands of application logic (objects on the Web) to homogeneous componentbased solutions (a web of objects), especially when supported by robust service grids.
 However, developers should keep in mind that Web services are still a fast moving target and an immature technology.
-Nonetheless, Web services technology provide the appropriate solution for the agility requirements that software engineering must cope with today and perhaps will encounter increasingly in the future.
 Existing object-oriented middleware such as COM+/.NET, CORBA, and EJB/RMI may be still necessary to implement sophisticated back-end services, but Web services claim a prominent role when these functionality islands must be connected to fully operational networked systems.